DebzDK/pilates-your-guide-to-flexible-fun/README.md

 ### Local deployment

-Since my work is in a publicly-accesible repository, it can be plagiarised in 3 different ways:
+Since my work is in a publicly-accesible repository, it can be copied in 3 different ways:

 1. Cloning the repository